 REstoration

-When I bought OAX 9F (October 2012) she had been roadworthy for most of the previous twenty-nine years spent in preservation.
-However, the coachwork was looking tired and although it retained many original features, some of these were past there useful life.
-Some parts had just succumbed to rot or corrosion.
+When I bought Ruby (October 2012) she had been roadworthy for most of the 29-years in preservation.
+However, the coachwork was looking tired and whilst it retained original features, some had just succumbed to rot or corrosion and needed replacement.

 Below is a list of the coachwork repairs undertaken by a professional restorers, in the spring of 2013 to bring Ruby back to resplendence.

-• All exterior aluminium panels (below the window line) were removed and replaced with new panels;
+• All exterior aluminium panels (below the windows) were removed & replaced with new;

-• Rotten hardwood fillets (that the decorative aluminium waist rails are screwed to) were replaced;
+• Rotten hardwood fillets (that the aluminium waist rail is screwed to) were replaced;

-• Rotten hardwood (that the side lockers are screwed to) was removed and replaced;
+• Rotten hardwood (that the side lockers are screwed to) was removed & replaced;

-• The large luggage lockers (on both sides) had major surgery to replace rotten hardwood inside and repair the fibreglass outer skins;
+• The large luggage lockers (on both sides) had major surgery to replace rotten hardwood inside & repair the fibreglass outer skins;

-• The nearside battery box and offside rear engine inspection locker doors were completely replaced with new aluminium doors;
+• The nearside battery box & offside rear engine inspection locker doors were completely replaced with new aluminium doors;

 • New locks and chrome 'T-key' covers were fitted to all locker doors;